openthread/openthread/src/posix/README.md

 Currently most platforms in [examples/platforms](../../examples/platforms) support transceiver mode.

-The figure below shows the architecture of running OpenThread in such mode.
+The figure below shows the architecture of OpenThread running in transceiver mode.

 ```
 +-------------------------+